LouisDeMilleville/ChatGPTToAPI/README.md

 It uses a custom chromedriver because the protections used by OpenAI prevent browsers detected as automated to use ChatGPT.
 You can run it fully in the background so you won't see the Chromium instance.

+# Available endpoints
+- /ask
+  Description : Creates a new chat and ask your prompt to ChatGPT Required : - A POST request which must include a "Prompt" header with the prompt you want to ask as the value of this header
+  Returns :
+  Chat id : XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX Answer : {the_answer}

+- /reply
+  Description : Reply to an existing chat so ChatGPT will take in account your previous prompts to answer your prompt Required : - A POST request which must include a "Prompt" header with the prompt you want to ask as the value of this header, and a "Chat-id" header with the id of the chat you want to reply on as the value of this header
+  Returns :
+  Chat id : XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX Answer : {the_answer}

 # How can i use it ?

-⚠️ This server has been developped and tested on Linux (Ubuntu 22.04 & 24.04).
+⚠️ This server has been developped and tested on Linux (Ubuntu 24.04).
 It should work on Windows and other systems since it uses Python and Chromium, but you may have to do some adjustements ⚠️

 You will need python and pip first, if it's not already installed.